 Division of Tax Collection

-Annual tax bills have been mailed.
-The grace period is extended to August 25, as statutorily required based on the mailing date.
-Please click here for the Tax Collector’s letter.
-Note that interest charges on payments made after the grace period are calculated back to the August 1 due date.
+First quarter property taxes are due on February 1, 2021, with a grace period ending Wednesday, February 10, 2021.
+Please CLICK HERE for the Tax Collector’s notice.
+Note that interest charges on payments made after the grace period are calculated back to the February 1 due date.

 Homestead Benefit Rebates - The following statement was issued by the State of New Jersey concerning the 2017 New Jersey Homestead Benefit that were anticipated to be issued as property tax credits in 2020 for eligible homeowners:

 Due to the COVID-19 pandemic, the State of New Jersey is not issuing property tax credits in 2020.
 It is anticipated that Homestead Benefit credits for 2017 will be paid beginning in May, 2021.
 If a Homestead Benefit credit is received for your property, an adjusted tax bill for that quarter will be mailed to you.

 The 2020/2021 Tax Bills have been mailed and are available on-line.